Pensioners’ economic wellbeing

 Receiving income support, suffering material deprivation and needing food aid often signal serious income problems.
 They are also considered one form of poverty.

 Among pensioners, the share of persons receiving income support is clearly less than among the rest of the population.
-In 2022, around 1.7 per cent of the population aged 65 or over had received income support.
-The equivalent figure for the total population was 7.2 per cent.
+Around 1.3 per cent of the population aged 65 or over had received income support in 2024.
+The equivalent figure for the population aged between 25 and 64 was 7.4 per cent.
 Persons who have reached their retirement age typically receive income support for health care and medical expenses.

 Of customers receiving food aid, around one third are pension recipients.
-Pensioners who have used food aid had received it for a longer period than others, but they experienced problems with making a living less often than others.
-Pensioners seeking food aid lived alone and were more often than others in poor health.
+Pensioners who used food aid had received it for a longer period than others, but they experienced problems with making a living less often than others.
+Pensioners seeking food aid lived alone and were, more often than others needing food aid, in poor health.
 In population surveys, a few per cent of pensioners have stated that they have had to resort to food aid.

 Publications: